wp-plugins/responsive-video-light/readme.txt

 == Changelog ==

+= 1.0.6 =

+* Rename the css integration function so as not to interfere with the original "Rsponsive video" plugin.

+= 1.0.5 =
+* Update documentation markdown to interpolate closing brackets correctly where a URL is the last parameter of the shorttag.

 = 1.0.4 =
 * Update description to fit within prescribed limits.
 Going to take a while to get used to the "WordPress Way"